kmalialis/actisiamese/README.md

 # Paper
 You can get a free copy of the pre-print version from Zenodo [(link)](https://zenodo.org/record/7135177#.Yzq6KexBxTZ) or arXiv [(link)](https://arxiv.org/abs/2210.01090).

-Alternatively, you can get the published version from the publisher’s website (behind a paywall, [link](https://www.sciencedirect.com/science/article/abs/pii/S0925231222011481)).
+Alternatively, you can get the published version from the publisher’s website ([link](https://www.sciencedirect.com/science/article/abs/pii/S0925231222011481)).

 # Citation request
 If you have found our paper and / or part of our code useful, please cite our work as follows: